fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 ```

 Mount the created secret(s) by adding to `volumes` in the pod spec of the Helm
-operator deployment, and `volumeMounts` of the Helm operator container.
+operator deployment, and `volumeMounts` of the Helm Operator container.
 A good
 mount path for the `repositories.yaml` file that does not give conflicts with
 any Helm paths is `/root/.helm/repository/repositories.yaml`.
 Examples of this
 can be found in the commented-out sections of the [example deployment](https://github.com/fluxcd/helm-operator/blob/master/deploy/helm-operator-deployment.yaml).

-Lastly, configure the `--helm-repository-import` argument on the Helm operator
+Lastly, configure the `--helm-repository-import` argument on the Helm Operator
 container for your enabled Helm versions:

 ```yaml